 (c) Organize an unauthorized speed contest on a highway or premises to which the public has access

 Unauthorized street racing is a form of reckless driving under Nevada law.
-It does not matter if the street racers are driving safely or if there is no one else on the dragstrip.
-State law prohibits participating in any kind of exhibition of speed contest on a public roadway – or anywhere accessible by the public – that was not cleared by the proper authorities.
+It does not matter if you are driving safely or if no one else is on the dragstrip.
+State law prohibits participating in any exhibition of speed contest on a public roadway – or anywhere accessible by the public – that was not cleared by the proper authorities.

 Illegal street racing is a form of reckless driving in Nevada.